 - Shopify: explore their trial landing pages for sign up; they use a customer-focused headline, bullet points, and as few fields as possible

-- Wistia uses a one-field form to sign up for a free account, drawing in users with bright colors, clear fonts, and simple design.
+- Wistia uses a one-field form to sign up for a free account, drawing in bright colors, clear fonts, and simple design.

 These are just a few examples of successful direct response initiatives.